-and $\samp{} \colon PX \to X$ should be thought of as the process which produces a random element of $X$ distributed according to the measure that it receives as input.
-Examples of representable Markov categories are $\borelstoch$ and $\finsetmulti$.

-For a hidden Markov kernel, we may think of $\filtB{t}^{\sharp}$ as the Bayes filter in a form that deterministically outputs the observer's posterior distribution at time $t$ as a function of the observations.
-In \cref{prop:ChBMarkov}, we show that in every representable Markov category, the deterministic Bayes filters form a Markov chain of their own, in the sense that the probability distribution in $PX_{n}$ exclusively depends on the attained distribution in $PX_{n-1}$.
+For a hidden Markov model, we may think of the deterministic counterpart $\filtB{t}^{\sharp}$ as a function which deterministically outputs the observer's posterior distribution at time $t$ as a function of the observations (while $\filtB{t}$ samples from that distribution).
+In \cref{prop:ChBMarkov}, we show that in every \as{}-compatibly representable Markov category with conditionals, the deterministic Bayes filters form a Markov chain of their own, in the sense that the posterior at time $n$, considered as a random element of $PX_{n}$, exclusively depends on the previous posterior in $PX_{n-1}$.

 A common question that is related to the filtering problem is how to incorporate future measurements into one's guess of a hidden state.
 In other words, while the Bayes filter $\filtB{t}$ at time $t$ takes observations $y_0, \ldots, y_t$ as inputs and produces an estimate of the final hidden $x_t$, one may also want to utilize even further observations up to $y_n$ for $n > t$ in order to obtain an improved estimate of $x_t$.
-This problem commonly appears in the following scenario: a Bayes filter can be used in real time as a sequence of measurements arrives in order to make a best guess of the current state using the available data at hand.
+This problem commonly appears in the following scenario: a Bayes filter can be used in real time as a sequence of measurements arrives in order to make a best guess of the current state using available data.